Windmill is powerful and unforgiving.

 Most Windmill deployments stall before they reach production use

-Windmill gives engineers a genuinely capable platform - TypeScript and Python scripts, a DAG-based flow builder, a lightweight app layer, and a job queue that can handle serious workloads.
-The problem is that mid-market ops and RevOps teams rarely have the engineering depth to wire it together correctly.
+Windmill gives engineers a capable platform - TypeScript and Python scripts, a DAG-based flow builder, and a job queue built for serious workloads.
+Mid-market ops teams rarely have the depth to wire it together correctly.
 Scripts fail silently when upstream API schemas change.
-Flow error handling gets skipped during the build and only surfaces when a real job fails at 2am.
-The self-hosted deployment on your own infrastructure adds Postgres, worker configuration, and secret management complexity that most teams underestimate.
+Error handling gets skipped and only surfaces when a real job fails at 2am.
 The result is a half-built automation layer that engineers are afraid to touch and operators cannot debug.

 Revenue Institute treats Windmill as an engineering problem first.
-We audit your existing scripts and flows for error handling gaps, idempotency issues, and dependency drift.
-We build new automations against your real data schemas - CRM exports, ERP feeds, billing system webhooks - not toy examples.
-We configure worker groups, resource types, and schedules so your Windmill instance behaves like infrastructure, not a side project.
-And we document everything so your internal team can extend it without calling us.
+We audit scripts and flows for error handling gaps, idempotency issues, and dependency drift.
+We build automations against your real data schemas - CRM exports, ERP feeds, billing webhooks - not toy examples.
+We configure worker groups, resource types, and schedules so your instance behaves like infrastructure, then document everything so your team can extend it without calling us.

 What we build inside your Windmill instance